Here is your translated text in American English:

 What are the major differences between fixed-price and time-and-material contracts?

-- Flexibility: the Time & Material contract offers greater flexibility to adjust scope and resources during the course of the project.
+- Flexibility: a time and materials contract offers greater flexibility to adjust scope and resources during the course of a project.

 By taking these factors into account, you’ll be better equipped to choose the contractual model best suited to your project and your needs.